chakri68/life-sim/README.md

   Scissors (cyclic spirals), and Competitive Life.
 - **Ecosystem** — agent-based, a generalization of WaTor predator-prey.
 Each state is a species with a diet, energy, breeding, lifespan, mobility, and hunt behaviour.
-Food chains and webs _emerge_ from who-eats-whom — there are presets for a 3-level chain, shared-prey competition, and a 5-species web.
+Food chains and webs _emerge_ from who-eats-whom — presets cover a 3-level chain, shared-prey competition, and a 5-species web.
 - **Reaction-diffusion** — continuous Gray-Scott.
 Cells hold two chemical concentrations instead of a discrete state; tiny feed/kill tweaks flip between coral, mazes, spots, and travelling waves.